Submit data to the Marine Noise Registry

 The MNR collects information on the noisy activities (during the planning stages) and actual location and date data (after the activity has been completed).

-From now on when we issue a Marine Licence that cover noisy activities they will include licence conditions requiring the applicant to submit data to the Marine Noise Registry.
+When we issue a marine licence that cover noisy activities they will include licence conditions requiring the applicant to submit data to the Marine Noise Registry.

 - Impact Pile Driving

 - Geophysical surveys (seismic, sub bottom profiling and multibeam echosounders)

 - Military related sonar

 Where available, MNR collect source property data (in line with TG noise guidance), which includes:-

 - TNT equivalent

 Non-licensable noise activities that can be voluntarily provided

 We encourage the registration of all noise activity in the marine environment, including activities which do not require a Marine Licence.
 This includes, but is not limited to: